 Inside Electronics

-Electronic Design has been serving the engineering community with pride for decades, providing you with news, commentary, and interviews about what is going on in the industry.
-Now, we are expanding that footprint with our new podcast, Inside Electronics.
-Hosted by industry veteran Alix Paultre, the podcast will bring you commentary, news, and interviews about the things going on in the electronic design engineering community and its surrounding business ecosystem.
+Electronic Design has been serving the engineering community with pride for decades, providing news, commentary, and interviews about the industry.
+Hosted by industry veteran Alix Paultre, the Inside Electronics podcast brings you commentary, news, and interviews about the things going on in the electronic design engineering community and its surrounding business ecosystem.

 Listen on: